 What is the procedure of the D7210 Code?

 In the case of an erupted tooth, when the bone needs to be removed, the d7210 code is submitted.
 There often needs to be more clarity between the codes 7210 and 7140.
 The latter is when an erupted root/tooth does not require the bone to be removed or operated on.
 Because this extraction procedure is a lengthy process that is often very complex and critical, the compensation rate is 150-180 percent higher than the one under the usual conditions.

 Additional information for d7210

 The d7210 code should be used very carefully, and it should be noted that the process is accurately and truthfully explained clinically.
 Extracted teeth refer to the regular tooth and the wisdom tooth.
 To ensure that the extraction process qualifies for the d7210 dental code, an intraoral camera is often recommended to show that the treatment was performed under a licensed dentist and proper procedure.
 Moreover, after the process, a photograph is also generated of that sectioned tooth on which the procedure was performed.
 This picture can support the claim that the bone was removed during the process.
 Any supporting or radiographic image should also be attached with the necessary documentation of the dental code claim.

+Please read our detailed guide on dental billing.
 If you have any inquiries regarding dental codes or want to provide any comments regarding our blog, don’t hesitate to get in touch with Zap Dental Billing.
-We are always pleased to be of assistance.
+Our team of dental billing experts will be happy to assist you.